BrendanKeaton/ScopeLabs/README.md

 ## Features

-- Intuitive video interface inspired by familiar platforms like YouTube
+- Intuitive video interface inspired by familiar platforms like YouTube, to allow younger students to have a familar UI/UX while using the platform.
 - User-centric design for younger audiences:
   - ESL-friendly navigation with icons
   - Buttons optimized for touch devices
   - Minimalist layout to focus on content
+  - Buttons designed to be responsive and engaging for younger audiences
 - Responsive design for seamless use across:
   - Desktop and laptops
   - Tablets